 Talk the Talk: November 2, 2023

-Let's get the conversation started with our host Heather Abraham and Krista Kelly.
+Let's get the conversation started with our host Heather Abraham and KiKi Brown.

 View CBS News In